-- (1) On approval of the application and before the service is made available, the municipality may require the applicant- - (a) to deposit for municipal services with the municipality a sum of money; - (b) to provide any other form of security; or - (c) to agree to special conditions regarding payment of the municipal account, and monies so deposited with the municipality serve as security. - (2) The Municipal Manager reserves the right to review the sum of money deposited or the amount for which additional security is required. - (3) The Municipal Manager may. in respect of preferred customers, consider relaxation of the conditions pertaining to deposits as set out in subsections (1) and (2). - (4) On termination of the supply of services, the amount of such deposit, less any payments due to the municipality, must be refunded to an account holder.
+- (1) On approval of the application and before the service is made available, the municipality may require the applicant- - (a) to deposit for municipal services with the municipality a sum of money; - (b) to provide any other form of security; or - (c) to agree to special conditions regarding payment of the municipal account, and monies so deposited with the municipality serve as security. - (2) The amount payable as deposit shall be determine as part of the municipality's tariff policy and may be determined for different kinds of consumers. - (3) The director: Financial Services may, in respect of preferred clients, grant a relaxation of the conditions applicable to deposits as contemplated in subsections (1) and (2), and may in the case of services being suspended or restricted, decide to increase the deposit for re-connection. - (4) Upon the suspension of services, the deposit, minus any payments due to the municipality, must be refunded to the account holder. - (5) The municipality is not liable for interest payable on deposits held.